google/ml-compiler-opt/README.md

 Gradient training.
 The release of Evolution Strategies training is on our roadmap.

-Check out this [demo](docs/demo/demo.md) for an end-to-end demonstration of how to train your own inlining-for-size policy from the scratch with Policy Gradient.
+Check out this [demo](docs/inlining-demo/demo.md) for an end-to-end demonstration of how to train your own inlining-for-size policy from the scratch with Policy Gradient, or check out this [demo](docs/regalloc-demo/demo.md) for a demonstration of how to train your own regalloc-for-performance policy.

 For more details about MLGO, please refer to our paper [MLGO: a Machine Learning Guided Compiler Optimizations Framework](https://arxiv.org/abs/2101.04808).